 Time management should be practised by attempting mock tests.

-Regular practice should be done to acquire formal language tone and style.
+Regular practice should be done to acquire a formal language tone and style.

 Students at the advanced levels should not be overconfident and must read the question carefully.